Financier Cakes with Bluberries and Coconut

 2 of Flaked coconut

-Clarify and brown the butter by adding it to a small heavy saucepan.
-Heat over a low hear until melted.
-Continue cooking and watching carefully until the butter turns brown.
+Melt and brown the butter in a small heavy saucepan. – make sure to watch it carefully until the butter turns brown.
 Make sure not to let go black – start again if that happens.
 Pour butter through strainer and discard the stuff in the strainer.

-Mix the flour, sugar and almond flour ina bowl
+Mix the flour, sugar and almond flour together.

 Add the egg whites and lime juice and gently mix until they are incorporated